rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 #### Distribution list membership synchronization

-Synchronize users within distribution lists or security groups from Active Directory to distribution list membership within the Email Control Panel.
+Synchronize users within distribution lists or security groups from Active Directory to distribution list membership within the Control Panel.
 Directory Sync uses the group's email address property to synchronize with the Hosted Exchange distribution list.